 12. Streeterville

-When considering Chicago neighborhoods to explore, you won’t want to miss out on Streeterville.
-Just east of River North and north of Millenium Park, the family-friendly neighborhood is home to many young professionals and retirees alike.
-According to Niche, Streeterville is one of the best places to live in Chicago (and the second best neighborhood for young professionals), thanks in part to its above-average public schools, central location, and variety of fun things to do.
+When considering the coolest neighborhoods in Chicago to explore, you won’t want to miss out on Streeterville.
+Just east of River North and north of Millennium Park, the family-friendly neighborhood is home to many young professionals and retirees alike.
+According to Niche, Streeterville ranks No. 8 among the best places to live in Chicago in 2025 (and the second best neighborhood for young professionals), thanks in part to its above-average public schools, central location, and variety of fun things to do.

 For instance, check out lakefront Navy Pier, where you can take a spin on a giant ferris wheel, navigate a funhouse maze, catch live shows, and so much more.
 You can also appreciate modern art at the Museum of Contemporary Art Chicago, and of course, shop along The Magnificent Mile, the trendy shopping district that runs along the western edge of the neighborhood.